cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 ```

 **Client libraries should always sign transactions using the generic module-level
-`sdk.Msg` that uses `Any`.** Convenience gRPC/REST methods will be provided
+`sdk.Msg` that uses `Any`.** Convenience gRPC/REST methods are described below
-that allow the generic module-level `Msg` to be used for transaction
+that allow module-level `Msg` to be used for transaction
 submission, converting it to the app-level encoding `Msg` using the `oneof`.

 In order to smoothly allow for conversion between _signing_ and _encoding_